electric-eloquence/fepper-npm/excludes/profiles/main/extend/README.md

 Common utilty functions for custom extensions are available from the
 <a href="https://www.npmjs.com/package/fepper-utils" target="_blank">Fepper Utils</a>
 npm.
 Its API documentation can be viewed by following the link.

+### CSS Preprocessor Line Comments

+Fepper's CSS preprocessing extensions default toward the writing of line comments for debugging purposes.
+If a project decision is made to style with one of them, it would be a good idea to have version control ignore CSS builds in the `source` directory.
+This would avoid committing line comments, which could otherwise lead to a morass of conflicts.